michael2012z/BitBible/markdown/KJV/files/Ps.md

 25. Whom have I in heaven but thee? and there is none upon earth that I desire beside thee.

-26. My flesh and my heart faileth: but God is the strength of my heart, and my portion for ever.strength: Heb. rock
+26. My flesh and my heart faileth: but God is the strength of my heart, and my portion for ever.

 27. For, lo, they that are far from thee shall perish: thou hast destroyed all them that go a whoring from thee.